about membership activities meetings resources feedback home

 IUTOX

 The Organizing Committee should make provision for paying the registration fee of IUTOX Executive Committee members.
-IUTOX will cover travel and accomodation expenses and daily allowances of IUTOX Executive Committee members.
+IUTOX will cover travel and accommodation expenses and daily allowances of IUTOX Executive Committee members.
 The Organizing Committee should arrange rooms for IUTOX Executive Committee and General Assembly meetings.
 Details are available from the IUTOX Secretary-General.

 Security